vigneshrgb/Time/README.md

         3. Watch her/his reaction

     Mega Pack:
         Don't make it 100 or the system may crash!
+(Mega Timewaster Prank)

 2. Seconds to Day HH:MM:SS Converter
     Here's how it works